About Us

 Stacy duCellier

 Stacy duCellier joined the board in early 2022 after starting with Nalani as a volunteer in 2021.
 Stacy grew up riding in Northern VA, mainly focused on English riding and competing in the hunter ring.
 She switched to 3 Day Eventing after college and competed for about 15 years.
-Stacy has worked at Akre Capital Management in Middleburg VA for almost 20 years, and lives in Rectortown with her husband Vince & rescue pup Sasha.
-She keeps her horse Teddy, an off the track Tb, in Middleburg.
+Stacy has worked at Akre Capital Management in Middleburg VA for almost 20 years and lives in Rectortown with her husband Vince & rescue pup Sasha.
+She keeps her horse Teddy, an off the track thoroughbred, in Middleburg.

 Kristin Flora